ljpernic/HQ3.1/src/pages/content/fiction/2022-05-10-Focal-Point/index.md

 “Tomorrow,” Hallis said at last, “I’ll paint an inversion for each layer of this lumastration, and we shall begin its unraveling.”

-“But if can’t see, how will a painting help?”
+“But if I can’t see, how will a painting help?”

 “Lumidden paints enhance and animate that which already exists.
 You’re consumed by secrets, and their hunger for obscurity became the focal point that manifested as a loss of eyesight.
 Yours, I believe, is reversible.